FlameLeviathan/FlameLeviathan.github.io/_portfolio/project1.md

   subtitle: Illustration
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+A project built for Premera Blue Cross to classify the comments that customers submitted as feedback to the customer.
+Streamlined the ability to hear and act on customer feedback.

 {:.list-inline}
-- Date: January 2017
+- Date: Summer 2021
-- Client: Threads
-- Category: Illustration
+- Category: Professional